CodeYourFuture/immersive-go-course/grpc-client-server/README.md

 ## What is gRPC?

-We've used simple HTTP request so far, making and handling GET and POST requests RPC is another way to communicate between clients and servers It is used commonly within an organisation, where it has advantages around types, performance, and streaming gRPC is not used to communicate from web browsers to servers (important because this is context they have)
+We've used simple HTTP request so far, making and handling GET and POST requests.

-In this course we've used HTTP requests  for making and handling GET and POST requests.
-RPC is another way to do communication between clients and servers (or frontends and backends) within an organisation (it isn't used from browsers).
+RPC is another way to communicate between clients and servers (or frontends and backends).

+It is used commonly within an organisation (it isn't used from browsers), where it has advantages around types, performance, and streaming.

+gRPC is not used to communicate from web browsers to servers (important because this is context they have).

  RPCs let you call a specific function on another computer.
 RPCs are highly structured; normally the request and response are encoded in efficient binary formats which are not human-readable.
 HTTP APIs are usually limited to CRUD (Create, Read, Update, Delete) operations and RPCs can perform any kind of operation.